 At first, you’ll probably want to start small and do it yourself.
 Even if you only get a couple of features on indie blogs, that’s enough to put you in a better position to score even bigger coverage the next time you have something newsworthy to announce.

-Once you starting gaining significant traction, though, you’ll want to consider hiring a professional music publicist to manage your campaigns for you.
+Once you start gaining significant traction, though, you’ll want to consider hiring a professional music publicist to manage your campaigns for you.

 When it comes down to it, if your music and shows are anything less than remarkable, you’re going to have a really hard time gaining true fans.
 Focus relentlessly on building up your songwriting and performance chops.
 If what you’re doing is really unique and amazing to your target audience, you’ll turn them into superfans who will gladly promote you to their friends and followers.